Luuk1983/UmbracoExamples/ConditionsToExistingExtensions/README.md

 2. Register it using a manifest.
 See the Umbraco docs on [what a manifest is](https://docs.umbraco.com/umbraco-cms/customizing/extending-overview/extension-registry/extension-manifest).
 3. Append the custom condition to an existing extension by alias.

-I created an example in vanilla javascript, but I will also add two additional examples in the future.
-One in typescript and one that uses javascript to register the manifest.
+I created three version of this example:
+* A vanilla Javascript example.
+I recommend this if you have a very small extension without too much complex logic.
+* A TypeScript example.
+This is the same example as the vanilla javascript example, except that the javascript files are strong types with typescript.
+It's just for showing what's possible, but I would recommend the advanced example if you need to use npm anyway.
+* An advanced example.
+Here we create the manifest in code and create a [bundle](https://docs.umbraco.com/umbraco-cms/customizing/extending-overview/extension-types/bundle) instead of seperate files.

 ## Vanilla javascript example
-In most scenarios I recommend to use typescript for it's strong typed types and it's compile time checks of the code.
-However, sometimes you just need something to work and it doesn't need to be pretty, or the work to setup a vite build pipeline is worth the effort.
+Sometimes you just need something to work and it doesn't need to be pretty, or the work to setup a vite build pipeline is worth the effort.
 In that case, vanilla (or plain) javascript is fine.
-The [VanillaJs folder](src/VanillaJs/) contains an example written entirely in vanilla Javascript, so it does not need any compilation.
+I recommend this is  The [VanillaJs folder](src/VanillaJs/) contains an example written entirely in vanilla Javascript, so it does not need any compilation.

 * The file [visibility-delete-button-condition.js](src/VanillaJs/wwwroot/App_Plugins/ExampleDeleteButton/visibility-delete-button-condition.js) contains the actual condition.
 This condition checks if the current entity is a document and tries to get document type of the that document.
 If the content type is the homepage, the condition is false, effectively hiding the trash/delete button.
 * The file [startup.js](src/VanillaJs/wwwroot/App_Plugins/ExampleDeleteButton/startup.js) contains the logic to register our custom condition to the existing Umbraco trash/delete button.